-Consider engaging your pet with some stimulating indoor activities, such as hide-and-seek with their favorite toy or treat.
+Consider engaging your animal with some stimulating indoor activities, such as hide-and-seek with their favorite toy or treat.
 Did you know that for a dog, 15 minutes of mental stimulation can be equivalent to an hour of running in terms of energy expenditure?
 You could also visit the Montreal SPCA Boutique for some great interactive toys for your cats and dogs!

 6. Beware of pools and lakes

 When walking or playing with your dog near a frozen pool, lake, river or pond, make sure they do not go onto its surface since they could fall through the ice.
 Keep your furry buddy on a leash and supervise them at all times.

 It is also very important to block all access to your pool, as your companion may venture onto it and become trapped in the icy water.